 - It is normal for people to go through the phases of change and when people do, do not assume that the person isn’t the same anymore

 Do not force yourself through the change either.
+You have to go through the change curve at your pace.
 Since you know what behavior human beings exhibit during a change, remain patient and let the change sink in with time.
 The more you rush, the harder the change will feel.

 Do not let a change bother you too much because after all, the only predictable thing about change is that there will be another one sooner or later.